jdeames/jdeames.github.io/_pages/subscribeRSS.md

  3. Fountain pen articles: **pwpens.xml**
  4. Haiku: **pwhaiku.xml**

-You can subscribe to one or all.
+You can subscribe to one or more of them.

 I use RSS to manage a lot of my internet reading.
 Feeds can be found on nearly every website on the internet.
 You can even keep up with the [NY Times via their feeds.](https://www.nytimes.com/rss) You *might* have to be a subscriber, though.

 There are many fee-based or free RSS readers.
-If you need one, here's RSS Apps recommended by [LifeHacker](https://lifehacker.com/tech/best-rss-readers), [Wired](https://www.wired.com/story/best-rss-feed-readers/), and [iGeeksBlog](https://www.igeeksblog.com/best-rss-reader-apps-for-mac/).
+If you need one, here are RSS Apps recommended by [LifeHacker](https://lifehacker.com/tech/best-rss-readers), [Wired](https://www.wired.com/story/best-rss-feed-readers/), and [iGeeksBlog](https://www.igeeksblog.com/best-rss-reader-apps-for-mac/).
 Feedly, NewsBlur, and Inoreader are very popular.
 I use News Explorer.

 #### Alternatives to News reader Apps
 If you don't want to use an RSS reader, you can try using <a href="https://feedrabbit.com/">FeedRabbit</a> or <a href="https://blogtrottr.com/">Blogtrottr</a> to get RSS updates sent directly to your email.
 Both have free and paid plans.